Understanding Disability Employment Services (DES) Eligibility

 You can see examples of how we helped our job seekers find meaningful employment by reading some of our success stories.

-Click here for all of the programs and services we offer.
+Have a look at the job seeker programs and services we offer.

 If you have further questions, you can reach out to your local WISE office either by phone or email.
-Our expert consultants will provide you with information around your eligibility and help you sign up to our services.
+Our expert consultants will provide you with information around your eligibility for Disability Employment Services, and help you sign up to our services.
 Contact your local office here.